kmk142789/kmk142789/GOVERNANCE.md

 - **Auditable Artifacts:** Every governance touchpoint (issues, RFCs, Mirror posts, attestations) must quote the Git commit SHA and timestamp.
 Missing metadata blocks release signing.
+- **Authority Presence:** Use the governance router's authority snapshot to prove which roles are staffed, which policies bind them, and any orphaned agents.
+Persist the snapshot to `.offline_state/authority_presence.json` so audits can confirm coverage even while offline.

 ## Conflict Resolution & Escalation